keen/keen-dataviz.js/docs/README.md

 Set the minimum percentage (given as a float between 0 and 1) that a value has to be in order for a slice in a donut or pie chart to be visible.
-All values with a percentage less than the threshold will be placed in a slice called 'Other (Generated)'.
+All values with a percentage less than the threshold will be placed in a slice called 'Other'.

-You can set the color of the 'Other (Generated)' category in the `colorMapping` method.
+You can set the color of the 'Other' category in the `colorMapping` method.

 Ex: